agroecalejandro/Finance_Stock_prediction/README.md

 Advanced Application in Artificial Vision
 Overview
-This repository contains a Jupyter Notebook titled "Advanced Application in Artificial Vision".
-This notebook covers advanced techniques and applications in the field of artificial vision, including but not limited to image processing, object detection, and machine learning models used in computer vision.
+This repository contains a Jupyter Notebook titled "Advanced Application in Finances".
+This notebook covers advanced techniques and applications in the field of finances, including API conections to fetch in real time the stock prices and forecasting tools

 Contents
-Image Processing Techniques: Overview and implementation of various image processing techniques.
-Object Detection: Introduction to object detection methods and frameworks.
-Machine Learning Models: Training and evaluation of machine learning models for vision tasks.
-Practical Applications: Real-world applications and case studies.
+-Data fetching
+-Data exploration
+-Data preprocessing
+-Forecasting
+-Forecasting evaluation

 Prerequisites
 To run the notebook, you need to have the following installed: